 For all your high-end, bespoke leisure and corporate travel needs to Africa, contact our Travel Managers on 0203 535 9290.
 You can also contact us on firstname.lastname@example.org or email@example.com today.

-In our definitive guide to Mauritius, you'll learn why Mauritius is a destination that cries out for bespoke holidays.
+In our definitive guide to Kenya, you'll learn why Kenya is a fantastic destination for an African safari experience.